-This study will enable us to assess the safety of a new vaccine called ChAdOx1 RVF and record the extent of the immune response in healthy volunteers.
+The study will enable us to assess the safety of the new vaccine called ChAdOx1 MERS and the extent of the immune response in healthy volunteers.
 We will do this by giving participants one dose of the vaccine in addition to doing blood tests and collecting information about any symptoms that occur after vaccination.
-This is the first trial to use this vaccine in humans and we plan to recruit a maximum of 15 participants to be vaccinated.
+This is the first trial to use this vaccine in humans and we plan to recruit a maximum of 48 participants to be vaccinated.